 Our Police Department is a progressive, full-service, law enforcement agency.
 The department provides 24/7 police service including dispatching, senior citizens call-in, vacation checks, operation identification, K-9 unit, motorcycle unit, motor carrier unit, child safety seat inspections, patrol, traffic enforcement and an accident reconstruction team.
+The Grand Blanc Township Police Department received their Accreditation Award from the Michigan Association of Chiefs of Police.
+This professional accomplishment affirms the departments voluntary compliance with the standards set forth by the Michigan Law Enforcement Accreditation Commission.
+The award makes the department one of the first 20 police departments in the state to receive this honor.

 In September of 2018, Grand Blanc Township saw the return of a professional golf tournament, after the Buick Open ended in 2009.
-The Ally Challenge presented by McLaren is an official event on the PGA TOUR Champions owned and operated by Tournaments for Charity, a Michigan non-profit corporation.
-This 54-hole stroke play golf tournament features 78 PGA TOUR Champions professionals competing for a \$2 million purse at the historic Warwick Hills Golf & Country Club in Grand Blanc Township.
+The Ally Challenge is a PGA Tour Champions event held at Warwick Hills Golf and Country Club in Grand Blanc Township.
+The tournament is sponsored by Grand Blanc-based McLaren Health Care.
 The event is designed to showcase the best golf on the PGA TOUR Champions for the enjoyment of spectators and to benefit local charities in the greater Flint area.
 All three official rounds are internationally televised on the Golf Channel.

-In 2016, voters of Grand Blanc Township approved a new parks and recreation millage in the amount of .25 mils, which will generate approximately \$300,000 annually.
+In 2016, voters of Grand Blanc Township approved a new parks and recreation millage in the amount of .25 mils, which will generate over \$300,000 annually.
 The major focus of the funding will be on large-scale improvements and repairs to the facilities within Creasey Bicentennial Park.
 Some of the projects include:

-- Replacement of basketball courts and inline skating area - Replacement of splash pad flooring - Annual upkeep and maintenance of paved trail through the park - Dedicated annual upkeep and improvements to 10 softball/baseball fields and four soccer fields - Install security camera system throughout the park - Upgrades and replacement of park equipment needed to maintain and prepare facilities for program and event use - Replace flooring at original large pavilion - Upgrade kitchen and bathrooms at original large pavilion

-- Replace surface of original playscape on south side of park

-- Upgrade adult softball field backstops

-- Dog Park upgrades
+- Replacement of basketball courts and inline skating area - Replacement of splash pad flooring - Annual upkeep and maintenance of paved trail through the park - Dedicated annual upkeep and improvements to 10 softball/baseball fields and four soccer fields - Install security camera system throughout the park - Upgrades and replacement of park equipment needed to maintain and prepare facilities for program and event use - Replace flooring at original large pavilion - Upgrade kitchen and bathrooms at original large pavilion - Replace surface of original playscape on south side of park - Upgrade adult softball field backstops - Dog Park upgrades

 Creasey Bicentennial Park receives more than 175,000 visitors each year, not including the people using the walking/jogging/biking trail, dog park visitors, and general picnickers.
 The park has been open to the public for nearly 40 years and has received a tremendous amount of use.
-In 2019, approximately \$210,000 was spent of the improvement of the park facilities and purchase of equipment for the operation and care of the park.
+In 2020, approximately \$54,000 was spent on the improvement of the park facilities and purchase of equipment for the operation and care of the park.